clucktopia/helm-charts/README.md

 A flexible Helm chart to run a Minecraft Java Edition server on Kubernetes.

+## `📦 minecraft-proxy`

+A flexible Helm chart to run a Minecraft Proxy server on Kubernetes.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE.md) for details.